 Old post on scale (that people generally did not understand/disliked it).

 Scale, or importance, is held as one of the 3 criteria to consider when evaluating an intervention for promisingness.
-With the idea being that large scale problems might suggest area area will be more effective to work, on assuming it also scores well on the other criteria.
+With the idea being that large scale problems might suggest which area will be more effective to work on, assuming it also scores well on the other criteria.
 Some interventions are predicated on very strong scale arguments, such as far future or wild animal suffering.
 However, we have found that scale specifically is quite a poor indicator of the promisingness of an area.

 Organizations tend to be incentivised to scale both from an impact perspective and from a personal perspective.
 However, all organizations, eventually, hit a limiting factor that makes it hard to scale faster.
 For some organizations, it might be the total scale of the issue.
 For example, perhaps when working on a nearly eradicated disease, the limiting factor might just be how much more of the problem there is left to deal with.
 This would be a case when the traditional use of scale comes to almost the same result as the limiting factor model.
 Both models suggest this would not be a great area to work on due to the problem scale being quite small (currently).

 However, there are many times when it diverges.
 For example, certain issues might have a massive problem scale, but be quickly limited by some other factor.
 Givewell has talked about surgeries being limited by the supply of surgeons - this is not a scale of problem issue specifically, but it is a limiting factor.
 A scale model might suggest that if there is a ton of surgeries still to be done then this is a worthwhile issue to focus on.
 But a limiting factor model would suggest that it would be quickly capped by the number of surgeons.
 Below is a very simplified comparison.